prometheus-operator/prometheus-operator/Documentation/proposals/202305-scrapeclasses.md

 ## Non-Goals

-- Allow Prometheus owners to override the configuration defined in the monitoring resources (at least in the first iteration).
+- Provide a way for Prometheus administrators to enforce/override settings on scrape configurations.

 - Deprecation of the unsafe TLS settings in `ServiceMonitor`.